Employment Verifications and References

 Kansas State University uses The Work Number. to provide automated employment and income verifications on our employees.
 The Work Number is an automated service that provides employees with the ability to quickly provide proof of their employment or income.
 Employees benefit from having control of the process, since they authorize access to their information.
 The Work Number is widely known to mortgage lenders, banks, apartment complexes and others who may need proof of an employee's employment or income, and it is easy for them to use.
 The Work Number can be used anytime, anywhere - available 24 hours a day, 7 days a week.
-Refer to Payroll and Employee Data, Employment Verifications for information about using The Work Number.
+Refer to Employment Verifications for information about using The Work Number.

 When asked for a reference on a present or former employee by a prospective external employer, supervisors may only provide:

 - the name of the employing agency and department;

 - length of time the employee has served in the employee's current position;

 - any documents regarding personal conduct and work performance as long as they are in compliance with K.S.A.
 44-117 which prohibits employers from preventing discharged employees from obtaining employment by other employers.

 Supervisors will not provide information to prospective external employers on an employee's work performance unless the present or former employee provides written authorization.
 A sample Authorization to Release Information form is included as Attachment .200.

 Under the Family Educational Rights & Privacy Act (FERPA) and its implementing regulations, personally identifiable employment information from student records may not be disclosed without the student's written authorization.
 A sample Authorization to Release Information form is included as Attachment .200.